jessrbl/jessrbl/README.md

 - 👩🏼‍🔬 I'm a Chemical Engineer and Msc.
 Student at UFSC.

-- 🌱 Currently I'm a Chemical Kinetics Researcher
+- 🌱 Currently I'm a Chemical Kinetics Researcher at LABMCI - UFSC.

 - 📝 I'm a very dedicated and curious person.
+I'm also excited about technology.